MathematicGuy/RemoteObsidian/Project Skin/C Data Type.md

 **misunderstood/misconception**
 + if * p = &slice but &p != & slices because p have it own memory address, * p just stored the value in &slice.

+static memory - variable that goes on to the stack that is always in  scope for the function that is runnning it.
 5. Array types
 **Important Note:** The last character of the array ist /0 (null)
 ```c